tanaka-geek/directory-sync-httpserver/README.md

 ## Set up a Service

-Run as service, place this file at `/etc/systemd/system`
+Save this file at `/etc/systemd/system/inotify.custom.service`

 ```
 [Install]